newlog/misc-scripts/templates/environment/README.md

 + `vim`: The vimrc definition and definition of the directory structure, in addition to the colorscheme files.
 Lot of customization from several sources.
 Final result: awesome :)
 + `vim-python`: A fully vim configuration to implement a Python IDE.
 Plugins: python-mode, jedi-vim, ctrl-p, vim-powerline.
 + `tmux`: Tmux configuration file.
 Some handy shortcuts, such as using - and | to split into panes.
 + `powershell`: PowerShell configuration file.
 Something similar to the bashrc prompt format.
+The WindowsPowerShell folder must be palced in the user's Documents directory.